theimpossibleastronaut/rmw/README.md

        -f, --force
               allow purging of expired files

-              rmw will refuse to purge directories if they contain non-writable files or subdirectories. rmw will show a message that tells you "permission denied; directory still contains files".
-To override, you can re-run rmw using '-ffg'.

               By default, force is not required to enable the purge feature.
 If you would like to require it, add 'force_required' to your config file.